 This year I decided to steer clear of the traditional layer cake I have made quite a few years in a row.
-I varied it up a bit with this lovely Chocolate Pound Cake on BHG Delish Dish today.

 This was quite a sophisticated treat that tasted better and better as time went on.
 The chocolate flavor was intense just as it should be.
 The texture of the chocolate pound cake was perfectly moist and tender.
 It melted in my mouth.
 It was also the perfect sponge for a dollop of fresh whipped cream and a few beautiful raspberries to add color.

 I think this would be a great potluck or tailgating treat as well since pound cakes carry so well and don’t require a lot of hoopla.
 Sometimes the simplest treat is really the very best.

 P.S.
 Happy Birthday to my love who is really the most supportive and loving husband I could have ever asked for.
 What a blessing you have been to my life!
 I’m so grateful I get to live my life with you by my side.
 Now let’s eat some cake!